 Wet?
 Hot?
 How about both?
 July in Hong Kong sees plenty of rain and plenty more humidity (not to mention the pickup of typhoon season), but that's never stopped Hong Kong locals from celebrating a few key festivals during this time.
 Hong Kong has many events going on (mostly indoors) to keep you occupied and dry in July.

-Expect humidity and temperature at their worst during July in Hong Kong, with regular monsoon downfalls.
+Expect humidity and temperature at their worst throughout July in Hong Kong, with regular monsoon downfalls.
 Typhoons in Hong Kong are occasionally seen in July, bringing high winds and plenty of rain.
 Due to the summer break taking place around this time, the crowds around Hong Kong may actually be larger than through the rest of the year.

 Pack your bags with light clothing and rain protection gear to prepare for Hong Kong in July, where both sun and rain will be out in force.
 An umbrella serves double duty in Hong Kong.
-It can be used both for the frequent downpours, but also to deflect the intense sun – locals use umbrellas even in sunny weather for this purpose.
-If outdoors for more than twenty minutes, consider sun lotion, a cap or other sun protection measures.
+It can be used both for the frequent downpours, but also to deflect the intense sun; locals use umbrellas even in bright weather for this purpose.
+If outdoors for more than 20 minutes, consider sun lotion, a cap or other sun protection measures.
 A light sweater is useful, as many areas in Hong Kong are air-conditioned; the refrigerator-like air in such places will require added protection.

 Beyond the sand and sea and closer to the city center, though, Hong Kong's events calendar also gives July visitors plenty to do.

-July 1 is Hong Kong's official foundation day, HK SAR Day: a public holiday with patriotic events like cultural performances, parades, and flag-raising ceremonies.
+- HK SAR Day: July 1 is Hong Kong's official foundation day, a public holiday with patriotic events like cultural performances, parades, and flag-raising ceremonies.